 During the summer of 1967 there was a buzz on Nantucket: Robert “Bob” Caldwell was dreaming of a way to share his extensive collection of lifesaving memorabilia with the public.
 That fall Bob gathered with island pal H. H. Kynett, former trustee of the Mystic Seaport Museum, and local mariners and marine enthusiasts Robert F. Mooney, Paul C. Morris, Jr., Charles F. Sayle, and Edouard A. Stackpole to make plans for a museum.

-On December 6, 1967 at the Town of Nantucket Board of Selectmen’s meeting, the Secretary of the Commonwealth asked the selectmen to clarify that the above mentioned men were all of good moral character as they had put forth an application for certificate of incorporation.
-Fortunately, all were approved.
-Soon after, Nantucket Life Saving Museum, Inc. was founded, and the two year journey to build and open the nation’s first Lifesaving Museum began.
+On December 6, 1967 at the Town of Nantucket Board of Selectmen’s meeting, the gentleman put forth an application for certificate of incorporation, and were approved.
+Soon after, Nantucket Life Saving Museum, Inc. was founded and the two year journey to build and open the nation’s first Lifesaving Museum began.
 In 2004 the Museum was enfolded into Egan Maritime Institute.
 In 2008, 40 years since incorporation and after a $3-million capital campaign to renovate, reinterpret, and rebrand, the Nantucket Shipwreck & Lifesaving Museum opened to the public.

 In the 19th Century, hundreds of ships passed by Nantucket Island each day, all navigating without the benefit of modern nautical technology.
 Unpredictable storms, dense fog and strong currents often caught even the most experienced sailors off guard.
 Treacherous shoals and inclement weather led to over 700 shipwrecks in the surrounding waters of Nantucket, causing the area to be dubbed “a graveyard of the Atlantic.”

 The Nantucket Shipwreck & Lifesaving Museum preserves the memory